-On May 5, 1994, American teenager Michael Fay made international news when he was punished in Singapore for theft vandalism by the local custom of “caning.”
+On May 5, 1994, American teenager Michael Fay made international news when he was punished in Singapore for theft and vandalism by the local custom of “caning.”
 The case caused outrage in the United States that one of our own 18 year old citizens could be treated with corporal punishment for a youthful prank, but the rest of the world saw the offenses of Fay as an egregious affront on the hospitality of another country.
 A protest by the United States got Fay’s sentence reduced from 6 strokes of the cane to only 4 strokes.

-Michael Fay had been diagnosed with ADHD (attention-deficit hyperactivity disorder), although his lawyer claimed the malady did not contribute to his criminal actions.
+Michael Fay had been diagnosed with ADHD (attention-deficit hyperactivity disorder), although it is unclear if the malady contributed to his criminal actions.
 Fay was not merely a tourist in Singapore, for although he was born in the USA he was living with his mother and step-father in Singapore while attending an American school there.
 A rash of vandalism targeting cars had struck Singapore, with tires slashed, deep scratches inflicted, paint ruined with tar and other means, autos spray painted and even damaged with hatchets!
 When the local gendarmes caught a 16 year old Chinese boy in the act, the suspect rolled over on some of his teen aged cohorts, including Fay.
 Fay was arrested and pled guilty to the crimes of vandalism and petty theft, getting a 4 month jail sentence, a fine of 3500 Singapore dollars, and 6 strokes of the cane.
 Caning, the whapping of the bare buttocks with a stout piece of rattan no more than a half inch in diameter, is a common Singapore punishment, usually reserved for male offenders under the age of 50, and also used to punish miscreants in the Singapore armed forces.
 School children are also often treated to a caning for misbehavior, though with a smaller version of the cane.

 When Fay was caned, he was stripped naked and bent over a trestle, with a rubber pad put on his back to protect against errant blows.
 A doctor was on hand to observe and lend medical assistance if needed.
 Fay reported the cane strokes drew blood and left scars, leaving his buttocks rather tender for several days, making sitting down painful, though walking was unhindered.